infews/keydown/README.md

 KeyDown is another 'Presentation System in a single HTML page' inspired by [Showoff](http://github.com/dirnic/showoff/), [Slidedown](http://github.com/nakajima/slidedown), [HTML5 Rocks](http://studio.html5rocks.com/#Deck), with a little [Presentation Zen](http://amzn.to/8X55H2) thrown in.

-In fact, to be fair, the Markdown parsing code is straight-up lifted from Slidedown and some of the markup code was taken from Github Markup/Gollum.
-So Keydown uses a hybrid approach to the markup...

 ## Usage

 ### Generate a Template